How to Use Medical Marijuana to Treat Pain in 2021

 Post Traumatic Stress Disorder (PTSD)

 In addition to the official qualifying conditions in Florida, any medical marijuana doctor who is approved by the Office Of Medical Marijuana Use can certify patients for "like conditions" as follows;

 How Does Medical Marijuana Treat Pain?

 If you are wondering how medical marijuana works to treat pain?
 Then pay close attention to the following.

 When cannabis is ingested externally it enters the blood-stream and moves into the endocannabinoid system, which governs many important bodily functions.
-There, cannabinoids Tetrahydrocannabiniol THC, and Cannabinoid (CBD), interact with CB1 and CB2 receptors.
+There, cannabinoids Tetrahydrocannabinol THC, and Cannabinoid (CBD Oil), interact with CB1 and CB2 receptors.
 The interaction causes enhanced electrical signals to pass through cells and systems throughout the body, where all the health benefits can be measured.
 Medical marijuana systematically regulated the body, naturally, so it can function better, not just mask symptoms.